awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 **Important**
 Omitting the `--owners` flag from the describe\-images command will return all images for which you have launch permissions, regardless of ownership\.

+## Finding the Latest Amazon Linux AMI Using Systems Manager<a name="finding-an-ami-parameter-store"></a>

+You can query the AWS Systems Manager Parameter Store for ID of the latest Amazon Linux AMI\.
+For more information, see [Query for the latest Amazon Linux AMI IDs Using AWS Systems Manager Parameter Store](http://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/)\.

 ## Finding a Quick Start AMI<a name="finding-quick-start-ami"></a>